QSD-Group/QSDedu/course_demos/Digital_Twin/dynamic-modeling-of-wastewater-treatment-process/README.md

 ## Data Description

 ### General description of the WWTP
-Tilburg WWTP is located in the south of :netherlands: The Netherlands and is the second largest wastewater treatment plant of Waterschap De Dommel.
+Tilburg WWTP is located in the south of The Netherlands :netherlands: and is the second largest wastewater treatment plant of Waterschap De Dommel.

-The plant has a design capacity of 350000 population-equivalent (P.E.).
+The plant has a design capacity of 350000 population-equivalent.
 It has both water and sludge treatment lines.
 The water line includes primary sedimentation tanks, biological treatment, chemical phosphorus removal, and secondary sedimentation tanks.

 It is also considered as an "energy factory" by generating biogas from anaerobic digestion.
 The biogas is converted to energy through a combined heat and power (CHP) generation system.